LouisJustinTALLOT/cpp-docs.fr-fr/docs/mfc/reference/chtmleditctrlbase-class.md

 ### <a name="parameters"></a>Paramètres

 *szID*<br/>
-L’ID de la ligne horizontale.
+ID de la ligne horizontale.

 ### <a name="return-value"></a>Valeur de retour